 Hit discovery by virtual screening

-Fig. 1 depicted the virtual screening process (Fig. 1A-C).
-Among the virtually identified 18 molecules with good protein-ligand binding scores, nine available compounds (Table S1†) are evaluated for antiproliferative activity against human multiple myeloma (MM) cell lines, NCI-H929 and ARP-1 (Figure 1D).
-Two of them, F368-0090 and D264-1047, showed good inhibition activities on these cell lines at the concentration of 25 μM (Table S2†).
-F368-0090 showed the best cell viability inhibition of NCI-H929 and ARP-1 with IC50 values of 21.16 μM and 8.08 μM, respectively (Fig. 2A), and good solubility over D264-1047, hence it was selected for further studies.
-We then use the surface plasmon resonance (SPR) analysis to confirm that the hit compound, F368-0090 could inhibit MM cell growth by targeting and binding to TRIP13.
-The binding of F368-0090 to TRIP13 protein assessment with SPR analysis showed a KD value of 56.2 μM, indicating that the compound could interact with TRP13 (Figure 2B).
-The percentage inhibition of the hit compound, F368-0090 was also compared with the standard control DCZ0415, which revealed that the compuound could inhibit the catalytic function of TRIP13 (Fig. 2C).
+Fig. 1 depicts the virtual screening process (Fig. 1A-C).
+Among the virtually identified 18 molecules with good protein-ligand binding scores, nine available compounds (Fig. 1D, Table S1†) were evaluated for antiproliferative activity against human multiple myeloma (MM) cell lines, NCI-H929, and ARP-1.
+Two of these compounds, F368-0090 and D264-1047, showed good inhibition activities on these cell lines at the concentration of 25 μM (Table S2†).
+F368-0090 showed the best cell viability inhibition of NCI-H929 and ARP-1 with IC50 values of 21.16 μM and 8.08 μM, respectively, and good solubility over D264-1047, hence it was selected for further studies.
+The percentage inhibition of the hit compound, F368-0090 was also compared with the standard control DCZ0415, which revealed that the compound could inhibit the catalytic function of TRIP13 (Fig. 2A).
+We then used the surface plasmon resonance (SPR) analysis to confirm that the hit compound, F368-0090 could inhibit MM cell growth by targeting and binding to TRIP13.
+The binding of F368-0090 to TRIP13 protein assessment with SPR analysis showed a KD value of 56.2 μM, indicating that the compound could interact with TRP13 (Fig. 2B).

-For discovering more active compounds, we conducted a ligand-based similarity search, and obtained 103 identified similar compounds with closely related structural properties and scaffolds to the hit compound, F368-0090.
+To discover more active compounds, we conducted a ligand-based similarity search and obtained 103 similar compounds with closely related structural properties and scaffolds to the hit compound, F368-0090.